ENCCS/julia-for-hpc/content/interfacing.rst

    julia> ccall((:__fortran_julia_MOD_add, "fortran_julia.so"), Float64, (Ref{Float64}, Ref{Float64}), 1.1, 3.5)
    4.6

-In addition, the `add` function in the Fortran module can be further wrapped in the following Julia function to simplify the calling convension.
+In addition, the :code:`add` function in the Fortran module can be further wrapped in the following Julia function to simplify the calling convension.

 .. code-block:: julia